A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: A Brief Overview of Artificial Neural Networks

 Notice that FNNs are recursive generalized linear models where each activation function $f^{(l)}$ is an inverse link function linking a linear combination of the variables at layer $l - 1$ to the mean of the variables at layer $l$.
 In this work, we set the hidden layer activation functions $f^{(1)}, \ldots, f^{(L - 1)}$ to the exponential linear unit (ELU) function

-which is applied to vectors element-wise.
-FNNs with ELU hidden layer activation functions are easy to fit and perform well in practice (Clevert, Unterthiner, \& Hochreiter, 2016).
+where $\gamma \in \mathbb{R}$ is a hyperparameter (we set $\gamma = 1$ in this work) and $f$ is applied to vectors element-wise.
+FNNs with ELU hidden layer activation functions are easy to fit and perform well in practice (Clevert et al., 2016).
 We set the final activation function $f^{(L)}$ to the identity function:

 which is applied to vectors element-wise and corresponds to a linear regression of the layer $L - 1$ LVs on the outcomes.